Monacti/running-water/README.md

 # running-water
-This a project made for testing purposes.
+This a project made for testing and school project purposes.